 Arguably the most important aspect of drone flight training for public safety agencies is flight planning.
 Before a mission, your drone operators should program their flight path.
 This planning helps immensely once their drones are in the air.
 The more preparation and knowledge they have ahead of time, the better.

 Proper drone operation is all about safety.
-We have to emphasize again that it is very important to remember that drones are small aircrafts.
+We have to emphasize again that it is very important to remember that drones are small aircraft.
 Sending a drone up into the air without flight training can be risky especially if you’re flying over people or other potentially hazardous situations.

 Establish Operating Procedures and Rules for Your Agency